 the programmer.
 Not only can a P program be compiled into executable code, but it can also be validated using systematic testing.
 P allows the programmer to specify the environment, used to ``close'' the system, as nondeterministic ghost machines.

 Ghost machines are erased during compilation to executable code; a type system ensures that the erasure is semantics preserving.

-P has been used to implement and validate the core of the USB device driver stack that ships with Microsoft Windows 8 and USB function drivers that will ship with Windows Phone soon.
+P has been used to implement and validate the USB device driver stack that ships with Microsoft Windows 8 and Windows Phone.
 We are currently investigating the applicability of P to the design and implementation of embedded and distributed systems.